marchv/UIDeviceExt/README.md

 # UIDeviceExt
-`UIDeviceExt` provide class methods to get information about pixels-per-centimeter and points-per-centimeter of an iPod, iPhone or iPad.
-This information can be used to render graphics that has dimensions of known size in centimeters, etc.
+`UIDeviceExt` provide class methods to get information about pixels-per-centimeter/inch and points-per-centimeter/inch of an iPod, iPhone or iPad.
+This information can be used to render graphics that has dimensions of known size in centimeters/inches, etc.

 A demo shows how this can be used to simulate 1 mm graph-paper on any iPod, iPhone or iPad (best on Retina displays).

 The interface is simply:

     @interface UIDeviceExt : NSObject

+    + (float)pointsPerCentimeter;
     + (float)pixelsPerCentimeter;

+    + (float)pointsPerInch;
-    + (float)pointsPerCentimeter;
+    + (float)pixelsPerInch;

     @end

 For example this can be used like this: